zonecheung/trello_clone/README.md

 # README

-This app is developed using Ruby v2.5.1, Rails v5.2.1, Vue.js v2.5.7, with Postgres as database back-end.
+This app is developed using Ruby v2.5.1, Rails v5.2.1, Vue.js v2.5.7, and Postgres as database back-end.

-Tested working in latest Chrome browser.
+Tested working in latest Chrome & Firefox browser.

 ## Installation

- 1. Clone or download from this repo to a directory.
+ 1. Clone or download this repo to a directory.

  2. Run `bundle install` in that directory.